phamgi22/OMSCS/CS 7637 - KBAI/Exam 1/Lesson 08 - Learning by Recording Cases.md

 2. Nearest neighbor method
 3. k-Nearest Neighbor
 4. Cases in the real world

+## What is special about learning by recording cases?
+- Learning by recording cases is a core process of cognition

 ## Learning By Recording Cases

 A **case** is an encapsulation of a past experience.
 The process for learning by recording cases is as follows: